Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: More Details for the TRACE Dataset

 \paragraph{Real Images.} The authentic images are sourced from two widely used computer vision datasets: ImageNet~\citep{ImageNet} and COCO~\citep{COCO}.
 These datasets provide diverse natural images spanning various object categories, ensuring broad coverage of real-world visual content.
 The selection from these datasets guarantees high-quality, authentic photographs that serve as reliable negative examples for training.

-\paragraph{AI-Generated Images.} All synthetic images are created using the OpenAI GPT-Image-1 model \citep{OpenAI4oGen}, representing state-of-the-art text-to-image generation capabilities.
+\paragraph{AI-Generated Images.} Half of the synthetic images are created using the OpenAI GPT-Image-1 model \citep{OpenAI4oGen}; the other half is generated by Gemini 2.5 Flash Image~\citep{NanoBanana}.
+Both models represent state-of-the-art text-to-image generation capabilities.
 This choice ensures that our dataset captures contemporary AI generation artifacts and challenges, providing relevant training examples for current detection scenarios.

+\paragraph{Generation Prompts.} All AI-generated images in TRACE are produced with a fixed photorealistic template: \texttt{"A realistic image of \{source text\}"}, where the source text is drawn from COCO captions or ImageNet class names.
+COCO captions are typically full sentences containing one or more nouns and are descriptive enough to serve directly as generation input (e.g., \texttt{"A realistic image of a man riding a skateboard down a rail"}).
+For ImageNet, we use the class name itself (e.g., \texttt{"A realistic image of a golden retriever"}).
+No further prompt augmentation or variation is applied.
+This template is designed to steer the generators toward photorealistic outputs whose semantic content matches the real-image distribution, so that detection difficulty arises from visual artifacts rather than domain shift.